Windows 7: Background

+Launch of Windows Vista and the Windows 7 Project

 When released, Windows Vista was criticized for its long development time, performance issues, spotty compatibility with existing hardware and software at launch, changes affecting the compatibility of certain PC games, and unclear assurances by Microsoft that certain computers shipping with XP before launch would be "Vista Capable" (which led to a class-action lawsuit), among other critiques.
 As such, the adoption of Vista in comparison to XP remained somewhat low.
-In July 2007, following the shelving of the Vienna project and six months following the public release of Vista, it was reported that the next version of Windows would then be codenamed Windows 7, with plans for a final release within three years.
+In July 2007, reports indicated that a new project, codenamed Windows 7, would launch within three years, following the cancellation of the Vienna project.
 Bill Gates, in an interview with Newsweek, suggested that Windows 7 would be more "user-centric".
 Gates later said that Windows 7 would also focus on performance improvements.
 Steven Sinofsky later expanded on this point, explaining in the Engineering Windows 7 blog that the company was using a variety of new tracing tools to measure the performance of many areas of the operating system on an ongoing basis, to help locate inefficient code paths and to help prevent performance regressions.
 Senior Vice President Bill Veghte stated that Windows Vista users migrating to Windows 7 would not find the kind of device compatibility issues they encountered migrating from Windows XP.
 An estimated 1,000 developers worked on Windows 7.
 These were broadly divided into "core operating system" and "Windows client experience", in turn organized into 25 teams of around 40 developers on average.

 In October 2008, it was announced that Windows 7 would also be the official name of the operating system.
 There had been some confusion over naming the product Windows 7, while versioning it as 6.1 to indicate its similar build to Windows Vista and increase compatibility with applications that only check major version numbers, similar to Windows 2000 and Windows XP both having 5.x version numbers.
 The first external release to select Microsoft partners came in January 2008 with Milestone 1, build 6519.
 Speaking about Windows 7 on October 16, 2008, Microsoft CEO Steve Ballmer confirmed compatibility between Windows Vista and Windows 7, indicating that Windows 7 would be a refined version of Windows Vista.